Tell Me About Yourself – Tough Interview Questions Tutorials

 - Outline organization, experience and skills

-To see how these concepts fit into an answer, watch the video below.
+To see how these concepts fit into an answer, watch this video.

 I hope these videos have helped shed some light on the do’s and don’ts of this popular ice breaking interview question.
 The main take away here is to always keep your answer focused on the professional attributes of the job in question.
 You are there to sell yourself for a job, not necessarily a friendship.
 You are there to convince them of your professional ability to fill the requirement they are looking to fill.
 If you can convince them of that, you will be as good as gold.